Living machines: MIT’s former president on the next technology revolution

 But look, there’s no question that many people were skeptical, let’s just say, that a woman could be an effective [MIT] president.
 I know my science was discounted because of my being a woman.
 Because of not having the right pedigree.
 But probably more disruptive for MIT was the fact that I was the first biologist president.
 That probably raised a higher level of skepticism than being the first woman president.

 Hope Reese is a writer and editor in Louisville, Kentucky.
 Her writing has appeared in Undark, The Atlantic, The Boston Globe, The Chicago Tribune, Playboy, Vox, and other publications.
-This interview originally appeared at Undark.